ieee-uottawa/ieee-office-backend/README.md

 curl -X DELETE http://localhost:8080/members/1
 ```

 Returns a success message on deletion, `404` if member not found, or `409` if the member is currently signed in.
-Note: Deleting a member will cascade delete all associated session history.
+Note: Deleting a member will cascade delete all associated visit history.

 - `GET /count` — returns the count of currently signed-in attendees.